10 Hidden Truths: Is Krav Maga Ineffective?

 Reason 4: Krav Maga resistance training lacks realism

-This one I’m probably gonna get a lot of hate on.
+This I’m probably gonna get a lot of hate on.
 Now hold your horses before you start, you know, crazily typing in the comments about how “no we have seriously realistic training in Krav Maga”.
 Just hold on, let me clarify.
 Yes, there is a certain amount of realistic training that goes into Krav Maga.

 I know that when I was down in during the instructors’ courses, every time I had to re-certify, I had to go through adrenaline stress type training where they get your heart rate pumped up and they have a guy come at you with, you know, a baton, or a knife, or something like that.